n., plural: systems

 Definition: A group of related or interdependent unified objects or components of a whole

 A system pertains to interdependent or interrelated objects comprising and functioning as a whole.
 In biology, it may refer to the biological or body systems.
 A biological system is a group of organs that work together to carry out a particular task.
-In humans, there are different biological systems that are comprised of biological organs with specific functions.
+In humans, there are different body systems that are comprised of biological organs with specific functions.
 Another biologically-relevant concept is the classification system, which is a collection of procedures, characteristics, and definitions used to classify and/or identify living things.

 What does a “system” mean?
 The word “system” is derived from the Latin word “systema”, which describes the relation between several working elements or units.
 Systems are built to produce one or more specific goals.
 In our daily life, we come in contact with various systems, such as the accounting system, the transportation system, the computer system, and so on.
 There are many ways to define a system; however, a common definition is that a system is an entity consisting of grouped components that are connected together according to a specific plan in order to achieve a certain outcome.
 Components of a system may be physical, coordinated steps, or multi-structure.
 Accordingly, a system must achieve the following criteria: